 - Open Windows Services console (services.msc) > Locate “AppFabric Caching service”>> Make sure its Started.

-A minimum of 8 GB and maximum of 16 GB can be allocated to the Cache.
-On a server that has more than 16 GB of total physical memory, allocate a maximum of 16 GB of memory to the Distributed Cache service.
+A minimum of 8 GB and a maximum of 16 GB can be allocated to the cache.
+On a server with more than 16 GB of total physical memory, allocate a maximum of 16 GB of memory to the Distributed Cache service.
 By default, the Distributed memory allocation size defaults to a value of 10 percent of total physical memory when SharePoint Server 2013 installs.
 You can change the memory allocation with the Update-SPDistributedCacheSize cmdlet.
 This allocation significantly affects the performance of the Distributed Cache service.
-Ensure that the memory allocation assigned to the Distributed Cache service is the same on all servers that are running the Distributed Cache service
+Ensure that the memory allocation assigned to the Distributed Cache service is the same on all servers running the Distributed Cache service.

 The Distributed Cache service can be stopped via the Central Administration.
 To stop (not remove) the Distributed Cache service by using Central Administration:

-- Click Manage Services on Server.
-On the Services on Server page, locate the Distributed Cache service.
+- On Service Applications Click Manage Services on Server.
+On the services on the server page, locate the Distributed Cache service.

-- If the Distributed Cache service is started and you want to stop the service, under Action, click Stop.
+- If the Distributed Cache service is started, and you want to stop the service, under Action, click Stop or restart.

 The Distributed Cache service uses the following communication ports:

-To remove distributed Cache service from the server, use PowerShell.
-Going to Services on Server from SharePoint Central Administration site and clicking "Stop" next to distributed just stops the service but doesn't remove it from the cache cluster.
-You have to actually remove the service from the servers instead of stopping it to remove it!
+To remove distributed cache service from the server, use PowerShell.
+Going to Services on Server from SharePoint Central Administration site and clicking “Stop” next to distributed just stops the service but doesn’t remove it from the cache cluster.
+To remove a server, You have to actually remove the service from the servers instead of stopping it!
 Use this PowerShell cmdlet: When you remove a server from the cache cluster, you must first perform a graceful shutdown on the server that you want to remove.
 This graceful shutdown transfers all cached data on the server to other servers within the cache cluster.